knight1001d/open-connect/README.md

 ##       OpenConnect  🌐🧠

-### OpenConnect is a platform that aims it easier to collaborate, communicate and automate for your open source projects.
+### OpenConnect is a platform that makes it easier to collaborate, communicate and automate your open source projects.

 ## Hot Features and Objectives